itsmariaaa/itsmariaaa/README.md

 I’m a political science student interested in political/sociological behaviour, electoral processes and public policy evaluation.
 That is why I have a high interest in data analysis, in order to be able to apply it to political science.

-I'm learning to program in R and other data visualization tools.
+I'm learning to program in R and some data visualization tools, like PowerBi.
 Later on, I will want to learn Python.

 <!---